-Be-ing , our combustion to be-coming .
-We are constructing a narrative
+Be-/coming , is our smoldering to Be-/ing , constructing a narrative

-of explosion , as in survival , or the desperate subjective , both sans
+of combustion , as in survival , or the desperate subjective , both sans

 and simultaneously a prerogative of fable : a girl negotiates a night